AdaCore/spark2014/docs/lrm/source/packages.rst

         begin return True; end;
      end Pkg2;

+.. _tu-elaboration_issues-11:

-#.
-For an instantiation of a generic which does not occur in the same
-   compilation unit as the generic body, the rules are as described in the GNAT RM passage quoted above.
+11. For an instantiation of a generic which does not occur in the same compilation unit as the generic body, the rules are as described in the GNAT RM passage quoted above.

+.. _etu-elaboration_issues-lr:

 Use of Initial_Condition and Initializes Aspects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~